 Conventional loans come with no guarantee, which is why they often have higher qualifying standards than government-backed loans.
 If you have a solid credit score and a 20% down payment, taking a conventional loan means you avoid paying additional fees that come standard with an FHA loan.

 The FHA also sets limits on the loan term and the amount you can borrow, so in some cases an FHA loan may not even be an option.
+Get all the details about this government-insured mortgage in our guide “What is an FHA loan and how does it work?“.

 Here are the basics of each: